EventManagerLLLE/EMLLLE-Backend/README.md

 # EMLLLE-Backend

-## The Project is about Event Management
+## This Project is about Event Management

 - ## Project Structure
   The primary directories and files in the project are structured as follows: